kajinka13/gba4ios/README.md

 * Can now quit ROMs without quitting the app.

-Differences in this version from gpSPhone available in the Cydia Store are:

-* iTunes File Sharing support

-* Works on non-jailbroken phones

-However, some bugs do exist in the current version, such as:

-* Audio sometimes will disappear for a second, and sometimes it'll completely disappear.

-* Compatibility issues with some GBA games.

-If you would like to contribute, I'd appreciate it!
-I'm trying to fix the current bugs, but any additional help is greatly appreciated.
-So send those pull requests :)

 For all the latest news on GBA4iOS, SNES4iOS, or any of my other projects I'm working on, I'm @iSkythe on Twitter (http://twitter.com/iSkythe)